 What is an addition plot?

 Addition plots are demonstration plots in farmers' fields.
-The farmer changes one factor compared to his or her usual practice.
+In this technique farmers change one factor compared to his or her usual practice to identify the potential of the new technique.
 Treatments include:

 - a new planting density

 - a new variety

 - additional amounts of a specific fertilizer nutrient.

 For example, a potassium (K) addition plot receives more fertilizer K compared to the usual practice.
 This demonstrates the effect of additional K on yield, grain quality, lodging resistance and/or pest incidence.

 Addition plots should be used if a treatment is expected to perform better than the farmer's usual practice.
 Both farmers and researchers can use this technique for field demonstrations.